h2oai/datatable/docs/api/dt/fread.rst

     url: str
         This parameter can be used to specify the URL of the input file.
-        S3 URLs are also supported.
         The data will first be downloaded into a temporary directory and then read from there.
 In the end the temporary files will be removed.

+        A path to a public S3 bucket is also supported, however, internally it first gets converted into the corresponding https URL.

         We use the standard ``urllib.request`` module to download the data.
 Changing the settings of that module, for example installing